Skip to content

 :placeholder

 Defines the placeholder text to show when the value is empty.
-When nullable is set, and placeholder is not defined, it will defaults to 'Please select'.
+Defaults to 'Please select' when nullable is set and :placeholder is not defined.

 ts